jingzhian/mkdocs-md-notes/docs/career.md

 Career
 ================

+## Setting Up at a New Hospital

 Training notes

-- Check SingHealth infonet for procedure consent forms
+- Check SingHealth infopedia for procedure consent forms
--

 Tests and Testing Strategy
 -------------